kayteh/gfx-adventures/README.md

 # GFX Adventures

-this repo is a collection of how i'm learning graphics, straight into the deep end.
+this repo is a collection of how i'm learning graphics, straight into the deep end. i'm a bit of an aspiring technical artist at this point and Unity's ShaderLab has given me almost too much niceties I'm rebuilding here.. probably too much.

 i'll probably stick to c++ the whole time. sorta tested cross platform but not really, 100% windows and mac, though.